clivekahn/hello-world/examples/capture/readmeEDIT.md

 ## Code Overview

-We start by including the Intel® RealSense™ Cross-Platform API.
+First, we including the Intel® RealSense™ Cross-Platform API.
 All but advanced functionality is provided through a single header:
 ```cpp
 #include <librealsense2/rs.hpp> // Include RealSense Cross Platform API
 ```

-Next, we include a [very short helper library](../example.hpp) for encapsulation of OpenGL rendering and window management:
+Next, we include a [very short helper library](../example.hpp) to encapsulate OpenGL rendering and window management:
 ```cpp
 #include "example.hpp"          // Include short list of convenience functions for rendering
 ```